Ankithakur01/Tic_Tac_Toe/README.md

 Hello!

 This is a Tic Tac Toe game.
-This project technology like HTML, CSS, and JS.
+This project includes technologies like HTML, CSS, and JS.

 Thank You!